Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Introduction

-In this paper, we propose a GNN-based decentralized method for heterogeneous multi-robot target localization in an unknown environment.
-Our major contributions are as follows: \begin{itemize} \item We proposed \textbf{Heterogeneity-aware preprocessing} to explicitly model the observed local information, taking the robots' heterogeneity in mobility into consideration.
-Different types of robots can now share a single aggregation and execution model, making it possible to add or remove different species or agents on the fly, and hence, retain the scalability of GNN. \item We proposed \textbf{\texttt{\method}\footnote{\href{https://ideas.cs.purdue.edu/research/GATAR}{https://ideas.cs.purdue.edu/research/GATAR}}, a novel graph-based collaboration method} for task allocation in multi-robot target localization.
-We build a V-Cycle graph attentional network to aggregate information from neighbors, which is more sensitive to information from a relatively long range and more adaptable to variations in the number of neighbor nodes. \item To prevent agents' current goals from being changed repeatedly due to multiple targets being sensed simultaneously, we \textbf{decomposed the entire target localization} into two stages: task allocation first, followed by path planning conditioned on a fixed task.
-The second stage can be addressed by numerous established algorithms. \end{itemize}
+In this paper, we propose a graph neural operator-based decentralized method for heterogeneous multi-robot target localization in unknown environments.
+Our major contributions are as follows: \begin{itemize} \item \textbf{Novel graph neural operator based \texttt{\method}\footnote{\href{https://github.com/IDEAS-Lab-Purdue/GATAR}{https://github.com/IDEAS-Lab-Purdue/GATAR}}}: The model uses a V-Cycle algorithm based graph attention network, defined over a radius graph, to aggregate information from neighbors, which is more sensitive to information from a relatively long range and more adaptable to variations in the number of neighboring nodes. \item \textbf{Heterogeneity-aware preprocessing}: We model the observed local information while taking into consideration the robots' heterogeneity in mobility.
+Different types of robots can now share a single aggregation and execution model, making it possible to add or remove different species or robots on the fly, making the network scalable. \item \textbf{Two stage task localization}: To prevent robots' current tasks from being repeatedly altered due to the detection of new targets in the vicinity, we split the target localization problem into two stages: first, the task allocation, and second, path planning conditioned on the assigned task.
+The path-planning stage can be effectively addressed using numerous well-established algorithms. \end{itemize}